 In addition to meeting the general requirements above, further minimum requirements for subdivision and site plan development erosion control are described in this section.
 Review the BMPs in the City of Madras Stormwater Master Plan, ODOT Hydraulics Manual, and Central Oregon Stormwater Manual and apply them as required to meet these minimum requirements.
 Due to variations in site conditions and construction timing, the BMPs required will vary by site.
-Maintenance of BMPs shall be as specified in the City of Madras Stormwater Madras Stormwater Master Plan, ODOT Hydraulics Manual, and Central Oregon Stormwater Madras Stormwater Master Plan, ODOT Hydraulics Manual, and Central Oregon Stormwater Manual.
+Maintenance of BMPs shall be as specified in the City of Madras Stormwater Master Plan, ODOT Hydraulics Manual, and Central Oregon Stormwater Manual and apply them as required to meet these minimum requirements.
+Due to variations in site conditions and construction timing, the BMPs required will vary by site.
+Maintenance of BMPs shall be as specified in the City of Madras Stormwater Master Plan, ODOT Hydraulics Manual, and Central Oregon Stormwater Manual.